aprutgers/site-test/README.md

 - traffic is randomized per domain based on the [domain]/articles
 - agents are randomized per domain based on the [domain]/agents
 - traffic volume is managed by number of instances in the domain file and domain/delay
+- traffic volume is randomized by the waiter.rb and its config in domain/minmax
 - A part of the traffic is generated via google search configured in [domain]/search
 - The ctr% is configured in [domain]/ctr (as fraction of 100 so 18 implies 1.8%)
-- browser surf history configured in [domain]/sites
+- browser history configured in [domain]/sites (20% of hits build history)

 ## Design and Process Flow